CrumblyLiquid/WelcomeBot/README.md

 Windows:<br />
 `py -3 -m pip install -U pillow`

 PS: I'm not sure if these commands work properly.
-Search how to install the yourself please :).
+Search how to install them yourself please :).

 # Setup:
 - Change the 'TOKEN HERE' for your token